 Clearwater Analytics values the trust you have placed in us and is committed to maintaining the privacy of your personal data.
 Our policy details the types of personal data we collect from visitors and registered users through our public website, as well as users of the Clearwater SaaS service itself.
-The practices defined in this policy, utilized by Clearwater, conform to and are compliant with both the EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield principles.
-These principles can be referenced at the official website below:
+The Clearwater practices defined in this policy conform to and are compliant with GDPR and CCPA principles.

 Clearwater gathers and processes personal data for the purpose of providing our marketing and SaaS services to our customers.
 To fulfill these purposes, Clearwater may access the personal data to provide the services, to address and correct technical or service-related problems, or in response to contractual and legal requirements.

 Types of Data We Collect

 - How you use our site (e.g. mouse movements and clicks, pages visited, content interaction, time spent)